M. Night Shyamalan’s Glass: Fusion of shards

 As Joseph visits a comic book store in Glass, the colours are almost too obviously marked (and neatly designated as divided into heroes and villains).
 More about the visit’s revelation here.

-Amazingly, in David’s last living moments, his final gaze at the world happens through eyes that are made out to be green.
-(This is much clearer in the cinema than in this hazy image from the trailer.)
+Amazingly, in David’s last living moments, his final gaze at the world before the drowning starts happens through eyes that are made out to be green.

-• When David returns home in an early scene to a house full of memories of his dead wife Audrey, as he enters we see the important staircase in the background, where he carried her upstairs in an euphoric late scene in Unbreakable.
-He also hangs his coat up on an empty row of hangers, contrasting the moment before that staircase scene…
+David’s kitchen still has the same green chairs, but the interior is different and this seems like a smaller dwelling than in Unbreakable.
+Even though he seems to have moved, the place is still full of memories of his dead wife Audrey.
+When he comes home in an early scene, as he enters we see a staircase in the background, an important memory of a scene where he carried her upstairs in an euphoric late scene in Unbreakable.
+He also hangs his coat up on an empty row of pegs, contrasting the moment before that staircase scene…

 …when David hung up his raincoat beside Audrey’s jacket, the sight inspiring him to translate the closeness of the clothing into a personal reconciliation.

-Both the close-up of his dark pupil and the accompanying music, a James Newton Howard theme of an eerie spiralling childlike property, recall Elijah thinking back on children calling him Mr. Glass as a boy while he lies on another hospital bed in Unbreakable:
+Both the close-up of his dark pupil and the accompanying music, a James Newton Howard theme with an eerie spiralling childlike quality, recall Elijah thinking back on children calling him Mr. Glass as a boy while he lies on another hospital bed in Unbreakable:

 …with the following rapturous dissolve.
 The device signals the next step in Elijah’s plan: getting at David through his wife.
 To someone familiar with the earlier film, this subtle callback nudges at our subconscious, for in Glass too, Elijah has a plan: he has misdirected everyone into thinking that the lobotomy operation was a success.